coderefinery/testing/guide.md

 ## Why we teach this lesson

 ## Intended learning outcomes
+* To learn and get a feel of Travis.
+* Testing serve different purposes.
+* There are different type of tests
+* Tests can be challenging, but test help reveal intentions.

 ## How to teach this lesson

 ### How to start
+Every one know tests and do testing is a good thing.
+But do we stick to this?
+The motivation part start with a very strong claim, which put our non-tested code in the domain of "not science".
+It is interesting to get views from the participants on the citation of Anthony Scopatz and Kathryn Huff.

+The lesson then continues with:
+- Motivate verification of functionality
+- Motivate tests as a way of documenting use
+- Motivate tests as a support for further code development

+These are valid points, but does not move "Testing" from the domain of something "we should do", to the domain of "what we always do".
+This is currently a weakness of the lesson (a point for discussion).

 ### Questions to involve participants
 * What do you think about the statement "Simulations and analysis with